hkrob/DoorOpenDetectionTFlite/README.md

 * Image is processed by DOODS
 * Sensors are updated in Home Assistant

+# Create your model using Google Colab
+* Note, using Teachable Machine is easier - see below
+* If you want to use Google Colab to train your model, here is a Juypter Notebook which worked for me [link](https://github.com/hkrob/DoorOpenDetectionTFlite/blob/main/doorStateTrainer.ipynb)

 # Create your model with Teachable Machine
 * Using [Teachable Machine]([url](https://teachablemachine.withgoogle.com/)) You will create a model from Teachable Machine
 * Create a model with two classes, open and closed